Overview

 There’s no existing formal certification for CFT.
 For anyone interested in this type of therapy, a good place to start may be finding a therapist who can administer cognitive behavioral therapy with a focus on mindfulness (called mindfulness-based cognitive therapy).3 The therapist may also share in their credentials that they have training in CFT.
 It would have a bigger impact to find a therapist that’s comfortable to work with, as the exercises in self-compassion can require a strong level of trust.

-This type of specialization can be difficult to find in some geographical areas.
+This type of compassion-focused therapy can be difficult to find in some geographical areas.
 Online therapy can be a good choice for those who may not live near a therapist who practices CFT.
 With an online therapy platform like BetterHelp, you can be matched with a licensed therapist who meets your needs and may be switched at any time with no financial penalty.
 Therapy sessions are held over video conferencing, messages, or phone.

 For additional help and support with your concerns